Dominican War of Independence: Background

 In the late 18th century, the island of Hispaniola had been divided into two European colonies: Saint-Domingue in the west, governed by France; and Santo Domingo in the east, governed by Spain, occupying two-thirds of Hispaniola.
 By the 1790s, large-scale slave rebellions erupted in the western portion of the island, which led to the eventual removal of the French and the independence of Haiti in 1804.
 Following the independence of Haiti, massive portions of the remaining French population were murdered.
 The eastern portion of the island was preparing itself for an eventual separation from Spain.

 Map of the island of Hispaniola published by John Stockdale in 1800 showing the line of demarcation between French and Spanish portions of the island as defined in 1776.
 These divisions would later evolve into Haiti and the Dominican Republic as we know them today.
 Edwards further identifies the Mountains of Cibao, where Columbus famously sought for gold.

 At the beginning of the 1800s, the colony of Santo Domingo, which had once been the headquarters of Spanish power in the New World centuries prior, was suffering an economic decline.
-Spain during this time was embroiled in the Peninsular War in Europe, and other various wars to maintain control of the Americas.
+Spain during this time was embroiled in the Peninsular War with Napoleon in Europe, and the various Spanish American wars of independence.
 With Spain's resources spread among its larger colonies, its Caribbean territories became relatively neglected.
 This period is referred to as the España Boba era.
+The island was suffering economically as the island had been damaged from wars against France.

 The Captaincy General of Santo Domingo had approximately 80,000 inhabitants, with the majority being European descendants and mulattos.
 For most of its history Santo Domingo had an economy based on mining and cattle ranching.
 The population in the Spanish colony was significantly lower than the French side of the island, which had a population of nearly one million slaves before the Haitian Revolution.